raspberrypilearning/how-are-you/en/step_4.md

 Why not explore another Scratch extension, `Video Sensing`{:class="block3extensions"}, in the introductory project, [Grow a tree](https://projects.raspberrypi.org/en/projects/grow-a-tree){:target="_blank"}?

-If you have already completed [Grow a tree](https://learning-admin.raspberrypi.org/en/projects/grow-a-tree){:target="_blank"}, try out the [Look After Yourself](https://projects.raspberrypi.org/en/pathways/look-after-yourself) projects.
+If you have already completed [Grow a tree](https://learning-admin.raspberrypi.org/en/projects/grow-a-tree){:target="_blank"}, try out the [Look after yourself](https://projects.raspberrypi.org/en/pathways/look-after-yourself) projects.

 Did you enjoy the project?
 Have you spotted a mistake?
 Please click the **Send feedback** button below to let us know!